Chat with us, powered by LiveChat

 istqb software testing

-Testing Services help teams in companies to efficiently test newly developed software or new software releases for compliance with the requirements defined for their use and to measure the quality.
+Certified Tester help teams in companies to efficiently test newly developed software or new software releases for compliance with the requirements defined for their use and to measure the quality.
 Software defects are found reliably and at an early stage, and are fixed quickly and in a targeted manner.
 Customers and users thus receive sufficiently tested products that meet the respective requirements for functionality, security and cost-effectiveness.
 Various test strategies are intended to achieve a large test coverage with the smallest possible number of test cases.
+Our ISTQB training courses educate you in software testing and prepare you for the certification exam.

 Become ISTQB certified tester